The world is changing. And banking is no exception.

 Thus, the proliferation and increasing popularity of "alternative" mobile platforms for banking will continue to adversely affect the main bank's branch visits, ATM use, credit card use; as customers move to use these platforms because they more user-friendly, are loaded with features, and outperform the main bank's digital products.
 Did I mention some even have lower transaction fees and commissions?

-As such, the pressure is mounting for main banks and financial institutions to provide the necessary technology to meet or exceed their customer's expectations if they want to decrease the churn rate.
+As such, these trends in mobile banking are putting a lot of pressure on large banks and financial institutions to provide the necessary technology to meet or exceed their customer's expectations if they want to decrease their churn rates.

 5. Big wins for small biz - operational cost-efficiency